JOAN RAWLINGS LEADS JEAN SMITH - c.1960

-Joan Catherine Vine (later Rawlings) (No.4 in the list of female British team members) was born to Albert and Emma Vine in the Shepherd's Bush area of London in 1931.
+Joan Catherine Vine (# 5 in the list of senior women to represent Great Britain) was born to Albert and Emma Vine in the Shepherd's Bush area of London in 1931.
 Growing up in that area Joan regularly went to the Cricklewood roller rink, just a few miles west along the Uxbridge Road on the "Broadway" section of the A5.
 Also frequenting the rink at that time were budding young speed skaters such as Denis Hill, John Whatley and Ken Rawlings, all training hard alongside the likes of more established speed skaters, Geoff Sanders and Don Brown.
-Joan was struck on just how fast these guys went and decided to give speed skating a go herself and in 1949 aged 18, Joan, having now joined the Broadway roller skating club also joined the National Skating Association (NSA).
+Joan was struck on just how fast these guys went and decided to give speed skating a go herself and in 1949 aged 18, having already joined the Broadway roller skating club also joined the National Skating Association (NSA).

 The Broadway club already had established women skaters, most notably Yvonne Brod and Joyce Robinson.
 Brod was an exceptional speed skater and by the time Joan joined Brod was already a double British Champion.
 Joan was in good company, and over the next few years she too would emerge as one of Britain's top women speed skaters.